dengjiuzhen/dengjiuzhen.github.io/README.md

 **Explore → View → Collect → Earn → Unlock**

 Visitors can:
-- navigate through different spaces (Studio, Archive, Café)
+- navigate through different spaces (Studio, Library, Café)
 - collect badges from works they find interesting
 - accumulate coins based on time spent on the site
 - spend coins in a café-like interaction space